High Capacity Metro Train: Design

 The HCMT are based on the Type A design used by CRRC Changchun.
 The train is sometimes known by its model number designated by CRRC Changchun, CCD5006, which belongs to its CCD series rapid transit trains.
 The trains have seven carriages, with a total passenger capacity of 1,380, with the ability to add three more carriages for a capacity of more than 1,970.
 An aerodynamic nose cone and retractable cover for the couplers at each end of the trains were included to reduce the incidence of train surfing when the HCMTs are in operation.
 They are designed for easy conversion to dual voltage operation at either or by the installation of an electrical cabinet containing IGBT-based DC-to-DC converter, line reactors and line filters, without needing to modify the traction inverters or traction motors.

 Approximately 30–40% of passengers are seated when the train is at full capacity.
 The standing areas of the train offer multiple types of straps and handles for the safety of standing passengers, and wide doors for rapid ingress and egress from these areas.
-In addition to seventy passenger information displays (PIDs) in each train, Wi-Fi connections are available throughout the passenger areas.
-The PIDs show the next station, current time, and the train's location on an adapted rail map.
+There are seventy passenger information displays (PIDs) in each train, showing the next station, current time, and the train's location on an adapted rail map.
 Displays on the front and sides of the train indicate its destination.
 Twenty-eight wheelchair spaces and wide aisles between seats enable easy access for passengers with disabilities.

-A number of semi-automated features are included in the HCMT design, including the capacity for low-speed shunting by remote control and for trains to be started without the presence of a driver.
+A number of semi-automated features are included in the HCMT design, including the capacity for automated low-speed shunting by Automated Train Operation (ATO) and for trains to be started without the presence of a driver.
 The trains also automatically estimate the passenger load, and the reading can be accessed remotely.
-Furthermore, the HCMTs include "stopping aids" to maximise accuracy of the position of train's arrival at platforms.
+The trains are equipped with Alstom’s Cityflo 650 CBTC signalling, letting them run mostly automatically on some parts of the network.
+To date however the HCMTs are not allowed to be in motion without the presence of a human driver.
+Furthermore, the HCMTs include digital ‘stopping aids’ to maximise accuracy of the position of train's arrival at platforms.
 Drivers will also have the capacity to open individual doors on the trains.